astropy/astropy-APEs/APE1.rst

 Once the authors feel that they have reached as close to a consensus as they will get, they can submit the APE to the Coordination Committee, who are responsible for making a final decision.
-The decision can either be to accept the APE, reject the APE, or they can instead suggest to the authors to continue the discussion before re-submitting the APE for a decision.
+The decision can be to:

+* accept the APE,
+* reject the APE, or
+* suggest to the authors to continue the discussion before re-submitting the APE for a decision.

 APE Status
 ..........